 Relationally: It means you can walk with deeper empathy.
 You'll start to see people not as interruptions, but as intersections, part of the story God is writing in you and through you.
 That tough conversation at work?
 That betrayal by a teammate?
 That's not failure.
 That's formation.

-Professionally: It means setbacks aren't just part of the journey; they are the journey.
+Professionally: It means setbacks aren't just part of the journey; they're the journey.
 Missed KPIs.
 Delayed timelines.
 Leadership conflict.
 These aren't signs God isn't working; they're proof that He's working on a level you can't yet see.
 Your job is to show up, stay faithful, and let Him handle the outcome.

 Here's the truth bomb: You can be wildly off your plan and still be squarely in God's purpose.